Skip to main content

 |5 min read

-From July 1, 2026, super balances over $3 million face an additional 15% tax on earnings.
-Here's how Division 296 works, who's affected, whether unrealised gains are taxed, and strategies to consider.
+From July 1, 2026, super balances over $3 million face an additional 15% tax on realised earnings, plus another 10% above $10 million.
+Unrealised gains were dropped from the final legislation.
+Here's how the revised Division 296 works, who's affected, and strategies to consider.

 What is Division 296?